 Here’s what to expect each year.

-- The deadline for nominations is on October 15th
+2. The deadline for nominations is on October 15t

-- The FCP mails ballots with the final slate of candidates no later than Novemeber 1st.
+4. The FCP mails ballots with a final slate of candidates by November 1st.

 Election of Board Officers